IdealBitsVITB/Explore-Bhopal/README.md

 # Explore-Bhopal
-It is a website which is very useful for the students of VIT - Bhopal
+It is a website that is very useful for the students of VIT - Bhopal